Kevin Arseneau: Political career

 He was first elected on September 24, 2018, to represent the riding of Kent North and reelected in the 2020 provincial election.

-Arseneau is critic for the second opposition group in the following areas: developing and strengthening communities; food sovereignty; fiscal, economic, and social justice.
+Arseneau was the Green Party's critic in the following areas: developing and strengthening communities; food sovereignty; fiscal, economic, and social justice.
 He is a member of the Legislative Administration Committee, the Standing Committee on Estimates and Fiscal Policy, and the Standing Committee on Economic Policy.

+On September 14, 2023, Arseneau as well as Megan Mitton were both appointed as Deputy Leaders of the Green Party of New Brunswick.

+In the 2024 New Brunswick general election, he was defeated by Liberal challenger Pat Finnigan.